eknigge/AD320_Project/Docs/APIDoc.md

 Request `GET /admin/vendor/edit`
 Return data format: `JSON`
 Query parameter: vendorID or "all" as `id`
+Default response: `Status 200 OK`
 Description:

 - Direct user to a page where a form is present to edit vendor information